CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 [official OpenShift documentation](https://docs.okd.io/) (our current version is 4.15).
 You can find out which version of the documentation to look at in the web interface by clicking the question mark symbol in the top bar and selecting "About".

-## Project quotas
+## CSC computing project quotas

-Each project has its own quota.
+Each CSC computing project has its own quota.
 Initial quota is the following:

 | Resource                         | Default |
 |----------------------------------|---------|